Doctor of Philosophy Degree Program

 Scheduling

 The student is responsible for scheduling the room for the exam, requesting Multimedia support if needed, and sending a memo to examiners confirming the date, time, and location of the exam prior to the exam date.
-The Department recommends scheduling the examination in E6130 or W6015.
+The Department recommends scheduling the examination in W6015 through the portal.

 Examination Outcome